SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 ## Parameters ##

-> The end-user wishes to sell you 0.5 BTC and wishes to know how many EUR they will get in exchange:
+> The end-user wishes to sell 0.5 BTC and wishes to know how many EUR they will get in exchange:

 ```json
 {